 It turns out that your subconscious responds to consistent affirmation practice.

 Positive empowering affirmations can have a significant positive effect on your self-worth and confidence levels.

-According to Marisa Peer, voted Britain’s #1 therapist, and an expert on reprogramming the subconscious mind, the majority of our problems with confidence and self-esteem stem from one fundamental limiting belief: we don’t feel that we are ever good enough.
+According to Marisa Peer, the majority of our problems with confidence and self-esteem stem from one fundamental limiting belief: we don’t feel that we are ever good enough.